jorgenschaefer/emacs-buttercup/docs/writing-tests.md

 `spy-calls-most-recent` returns the current buffer and arguments for the most recent call. `spy-calls-first` returns the current buffer and arguments for the first call.

+The spy context structs returned by these functions have 4 slots:
+`args`, `return-value`, `thrown-signal`, and `current-buffer`.
+See below for examples accessing these.

 Finally, `spy-calls-reset` clears all tracking for a spy.